feng-zhang0712/mole/2025/english/support-worker-interview.md

 4. **Follow Mandatory Reporting Process**: If the situation involves serious abuse or neglect, I know aged care workers in Australia are required to report it under the Aged Care Act.
 I’d follow the Mandatory Reporting process, report it to the appropriate authorities, like Aged Care Quality and Safety Commission.
 5. **Support the Client**: I would offer emotional support to the client, listening to their concerns and ensuring they feel safe and respected.
 6. **Follow Up**: I would check in with my supervisor to ensure the issue is being addressed and offer any further assistance needed to support the client’s well-being.

+20. What Would You Do If You Suspected Abuse Or Neglect?
+If I suspected abuse or neglect, I would stay calm, ensure the immediate safety of the client, and follow safeguarding procedures.
+I would not confront the alleged abuser or promise confidentiality to the victim.
+Instead, I would record the facts objectively—what I saw, heard, or was told—and report the concern to my designated safeguarding lead or manager without delay.
+If the client was in immediate danger, I would contact emergency services.
+Acting swiftly and responsibly is crucial to protecting vulnerable individuals.
+I take every concern seriously and understand it is my duty to report, not to investigate.

 ### How do you ensure clear communication with clients who have communication difficulties?